dunleavyjack/Dev-Portfolio/README.md

 # Nice to meet you

-This portfolio, built with React, represents my work as a full-stack developer.
+This portfolio, built with React, talks about some of my work as a full-stack developer.
 Thanks for stopping by.

 ## Check it out